paddyohanlon/remote-manifesto/README.md

 Run `jekyll serve --watch` in the root folder.

+## Grunt & Deploy!

+Stop `grunt watch` and run `grunt` in the root folder to min and concatenate js, as well as optimise images.

 ## Compass and Grunt CSS

 * Run `compass watch` in the css folder, and run `grunt watch` in the root folder.